ganslate-team/ganslate/docs/package_overview/2_projects.md

 The `__init__.py` file initializes your project directory as Python module which is necessary for `ganslate`'s configuration system to correctly function.
 (See [configuration](./7_configuration.md) for details).
 The `README.md` file could contain a description of your task.

 `ganslate` provides a Cookiecutter template which can automatically generate an empty project for you.
-The tutorial [Your First Project](../tutorials_basic/2_new_project.md) provides detailed instructions on how to create and run your own project.
+The tutorial [Your First Project](../tutorials_basic/2_new_project.md) provides detailed instructions on how to create and operate your own project.